nidhi-girish/anishsujanani.github.io/_posts/2020-10-10-email-security-—-dkim,-spf-and-dmarc.md

 - Prevent email sender spoofing, contributing to maintaining a healthy spam score and domain reputation - SPF
 - Extending the above for main domains and subdomains, granularity of control, reporting and analytics - DMARC

-It is particularly interesting to me how all 3 of the above controls/frameworks rely on DNS as an implementation backbone.
+It is particularly interesting to me how all three of the above controls rely on DNS as an implementation backbone.